yaraslav/Setting_of_D-Link_switches/DGS-3130 and Dante device.md

 Digital audio requires synchronization for accurate playback of audio samples.
 Dante uses Precision Time Protocol (PTP version 1, IEEE 1588-2002) by default for time synchronization.
 This generates a few small packets, a few times per second.
 One clock leader is elected on a per subnet basis that sends multicast sync and follow up messages to all followers.
 Follower devices send delay requests back to the leader to determine network delay.
+[See more here](https://service.shure.com/articles/en_US/Knowledge/what-is-dante-clocking?r=4032&ui-knowledge-components-aura-actions.KnowledgeArticleVersionCreateDraftFromOnlineAction.createDraftFromOnlineArticle=1)

 • Follower devices can be configured to send unicast delay requests to cut down on multicast traffic.

 • Dante does not require PTP aware switches.
 In most cases Dante does not benefit from enabling boundary clock or transparent clock on switches.
 Address| Port| Usage| Type